 Surge protector and extension cords: Because there will likely be multiple students using up all the plugs in a dorm room, it’s a good idea to purchase a surge protector and a few extension cords to protect the electricity from overload.

 Microwave: A microwave can be a college student’s culinary best friend.
 Find a sturdy one that can handle reheating food and drinks, or even cook up entire meals.

 Mini-fridge: Another college kitchen staple is the mini-fridge.
 Make sure it’s big enough for two roommates and all their in-room dining needs.

 Dishes: College students need something to eat off of.
 Pack up a small collection of plates, cups, bowls, and cutlery before move-in day.

-Tupperware: Save any leftover goodies with some Tupperware items.
+Food containers: Save any leftover goodies with some plastic food storage containers.
 Keep it simple with a few stackable options.